SilentCicero/ethdeploy/CHANELOG.md

 # Changelog

+## ethdpeloy v0.1.2 -- zero-client provider example, select "all" environments, isConnected handling

+Now you can deploy to all environments specified in the config module.
+We have also added support for another provider `ethdeploy-provider-zero-client`.
+Now you can deploy to things like ethereum livenet and testnet, key signing is handled in the config module.
+Note, keys and addresses should all be stored outside of your repository.
+Do not store any wallet, key or private key information anywhere inside your repository.
+All your ether will be stolen.

+Better connection checking for providers that dont have the isConnected prototype method.

+The multi-config example demonstrates deploying to `testrpc` and `zero-client` environments.
+Just uncomment the config in the `example/index` and run the example `npm run example` to see deployment to multiple envronments at once.

 ## ethdeploy v0.1.1 -- custom provider modules

 This update allows you to build your own environment provider modules.
 Here is the HTTP provider module in full: